 • Pass vetting checks carried out by the Law Society Accreditation Office to ensure that you are a fit and proper person.

 Once you have passed both the assessment and the vetting checks, you can apply to the Law Society Accreditation Office for membership to the scheme.
-You will find links to the application form and guidance notes here >
+You will find further information about membership to the scheme on the Law Society website.

 What level of knowledge and experience do I need to achieve accreditation?